jsturtevant/happy-image-tester-django-starter/readme.md

 5. Install library requirements: ```env\scripts\pip install -r requirements.txt```
 6. Start development server: ```env\scripts\python manage.py runserver```
 7. Browse to the website: open favorite browser to 127.0.0.1:8000
-8. Use sample images to upload a file.

 ## Setup Mac
 1. [Install Python 3.5 or greater](https://www.python.org/downloads/) (it will work with 2.7 if you want to use it)